Table of Contents:

 The oily trichomes protect the plant from heat and ultraviolet radiation.
 The oil also has antifungal, antibacterial and insecticidal properties that deter predators.
 The stickiness of the resin provides another defensive layer by trapping bugs.

 As it happens, the same oily resin that protects the health of the plant includes components that are beneficial for human health.
 CBD, a non-intoxicating compound, has shown promise in treating and managing the symptoms of a broad range of diseases.
-Ditto for THC, CBD’s intoxicating cousin.
+The same goes for THC, CBD’s intoxicating cousin.

 But most high resin cannabis strains these days are THC-dominant with little CBD.
 So choosing the appropriate CBD-rich cannabis chemovar, a variety of cannabis defined by its chemical constituents, is key for extracting CBD oil.